DEFRA/ffc-pay-request-editor/README.md

 For users to access this service, the users need to be assigned to the relevant roles above through Azure Enterprise Applications.

+When authentication is disabled, then the user will automatically be given all roles within the service and assigned a unique user Id.
+For testing scenarios where multiple users are required, for example quality checks, then sign in again and a new Id will be assigned.

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.